-- Always replace the cap using the child resistant lid on prescription bottles.
+- Always replace the bottle's cap using the child resistant lid on prescription bottles.
 Remember, child resistant does not meet child-proof!

 - Never call medicine "candy" when giving medicine to a child.
 Make sure they know from an early age medicine is only given by an adult.

 - Leave the tablespoon in the kitchen.
 Use a syringe or dosing spoon to give the correct amount of liquid medication to young children.

 - Keep medicine in the original package/bottle.
 Re-packaging can lead to dosing errors.
 It is also important to reference ingredients, dose information, and quantity of medication if you ever have to contact the poison center.

 - Be mindful of visitors and guests who may come to your home with medication in purses and suitcases.
 Provide visitors a safe place to store medications while in your home.